Heritage 2033 delivery plan: 2023–2026

 • grow digital leadership and confidence across UK heritage

-• collaborate with partners in governments, arm’s length bodies, the other National Lottery distributors and independent trusts and foundations to shape new initiatives to meet identified needs for heritage
+• collaborate with partners in governments, arm’s length bodies, the other National Lottery distributors and independent trusts and foundations to shape new initiatives, targeting our resources towards the most urgent needs including people and places under-served by heritage and contributing to thriving communities and economies

-• be an inclusive, accessible and equitable funder
+• be an inclusive, accessible and equitable funder, making the stories of our four nations more inclusive of everyone’s heritage

 Investment plans and budgets

 Our three-year investment and delivery plans are set out below.
-Budgets are indicative, based on National Lottery income forecasts provided by the Gambling Commission.
-Forecasts may be subject to change and will be updated as part of the annual review process for the delivery plan.
-Budget plans will be reviewed throughout the three years and updated as necessary to meet strategic priorities.
+Budgets for this final year of the 2023–2026 plan are indicative, based on National Lottery income forecasts provided by the Gambling Commission.
+Forecasts are subject to change and budget plans were reviewed annually throughout the three years and updated as necessary to meet strategic priorities.

-As detailed below, we also distribute non-Lottery funding, including from governments, to support UK heritage.
+As detailed below, we also distribute non-Lottery funding, including from UK governments, to support and strengthen heritage across all four nations.

 Total projected National Lottery investment